 We love this feature because Google still gives you plenty of power to set the ground rules while also exposing tons of destinations you may have never considered.
 And as flights get more expensive, this incredible tool is even more powerful to help you find cheap flights to anywhere your budget can get you.

-Here’s a look at how to use Google Flights Explore to book your spot on the cheapest flight possible.
+Whether you're looking for a cheaper getaway this summer or sometime in 2024, here's a look at how to use Google Flights Explore to book your spot on the cheapest flight possible.

 Where to Find Google Flights Explore